Bloch dynamics with second order Berry phase correction: Introduction

 More specifically, with a two-scaled WKB ansatz for equation \eqref{SE1}, we derive the phase equation with the second order corrections, and correspondingly the perturbation in Hamiltonian and in Bloch energy.
-The truncated WKB solution is proved to be a valid approximation to the exact solution.
-The phase equation with the second order corrections is no longer a Hamilton-Jacobi equation, but it can be solved by an extended system of trajectories.
-Note that, since we study here WKB type solutions to the Schr\"odinger equation, the asymptotic solution we derive is valid only before caustics.
+The truncated WKB solution is proved to be a valid approximation to the exact solution. { The phase equation with the second order corrections can still be viewed as a Hamilton-Jacobi equation when the leading order phase equation and the amplitude equation are solved in the pre-processing stage. } Note that, since we study here WKB type solutions to the Schr\"odinger equation, the asymptotic solution we derive is valid only before caustics.
 If long time validity of the asymptotic solution is desired, one needs to consider instead for example the Gaussian beam methods \cites{DGR, JWYH}, the Wigner functions \cites{LP,SMM}, or the frozen Gaussian approximation for periodic media \cites{DeLuYa1, DeLuYa2}.
-The derivations of Bloch dynamics with Berry phase corrections using these approaches are interesting future directions.
+The derivations of Bloch dynamics with Berry phase corrections using these approaches are interesting future directions. { We further derive the characteristic equations of the phase equation with the second order corrections.
+In two specific cases: when the electric field is uniform or linear in space, we perform a physics-inspired change of variable and show that the all the terms in the resulting equations are gauge independent except those from the extra wave packet energy.
+In the former case, our result essentially agrees with the recent results \cites{GYN,GYN2} and thus provides a rigorous justification of these results.
+In the latter case of linear electric field, we find some additional gauge independent terms which appear to be physically relevant, but previously not discovered in the literature.}

+{In this paper, we do not include the external magnetic field in the Schr\"odinger equation.
+Although the second order correction in the Bloch dynamics from the magnetic field results in many interesting applications, rigorous justification of such terms remains a challenge in mathematics, which we leave for future studies.}